What Is Ketamine Therapy? Here’s What The Research Says

 What Type Of Ketamine Treatments Are Available?

 The first type of treatment is an IV treatment using racemic ketamine, which has yet to be FDA approved.
 It usually takes about 90 minutes to complete the IV transfer.
 Being a fairly new treatment, frequency varies between practitioners.
-These treatments are usually administered up to eight times in close proximity.
+Clinics usually administer these treatments up to eight times in close proximity.

 Most patients respond positively within three treatments.
 But if they don’t, they are recommended to cease the treatments and pursue other alternatives.
 Positive effects experienced generally wear off within 7- 10 days upon initial use.
 This prompts recurring treatments until the ketamine begins to have a more lasting effect on the brain.